|Grant Number:||5R01CA132900-05 Interpret this number|

 Hospital-based health care use correlates with incidence of adverse events among elderly Medicare patients treated in adjuvant chemotherapy trials (Alliance 70802).

-Authors: Lamont EB, Yu M, He Y, Saltz L, Muss H, Zaslavsky AM, for the Alliance for Clinical Trials in Oncology
+Authors: Lamont EB, Yu M, He Y, Saltz L, Muss H, Zaslavsky AM, Alliance for Clinical Trials in Oncology

 EPub date: 2014 Mar 1.